danielrzhang/SnapShot/README.md

 ## YOLO Training Summary
 The training was conducted locally on my computer for all three image classification models (puck, player, rink).
 Below is the specified hardware I used to achieve the reported training times.
 The publicly available Roboflow datasets and fine-tuning models used are also listed below.

-⚠️ Be advised that if you plan to run these training models locally, a GPU is necessary.
+⚠️ Be advised that if you plan on running these training models locally, a GPU is necessary.
 Processing solely via CPU will significantly increase training time and you may encounter device overheating issues.

 **Training Device Specs:**
   * **CPU**: Intel(R) Core(TM) Ultra 7